hchautran/hchautran.github.io/content/notes/pointers.md

   - notes
 ---

 Pointers are one of C's most powerful and misunderstood features.
 This guide walks through the essentials: what pointers are, how to use them safely, and common pitfalls.
-If you already know about `void*`, see also: [Generic Pointers](Generic%20Pointers).

 ## What is a pointer?